ARC-Mission/arc-mission.github.io/_posts/2025-11-01-welcome-to-arcm.md

 ---
-title: "Welcome to ARC Munich"
+title: "Welcome to ARC-M"
 date: "November 1, 2025"
-author: "ARC Munich Team"
+author: "ARC-M Team"
-summary: "Introducing the Alliance for Resilient Computing Munich - a community-driven initiative focused on dual-use technology development and innovation."
+summary: "Introducing the Advanced Resilience & Computing Mission - a community-driven initiative focused on dual-use technology development and innovation."
 slug: "welcome-to-arcm"
 cover: "/assets/blog/welcome-cover.jpg"
 ---

-We're excited to announce the launch of the Alliance for Resilient Computing Munich (ARC Munich), a community-driven initiative focused on dual-use technology development and innovation.
+We're excited to announce the launch of the Advanced Resilience & Computing Mission (ARC-M), a community-driven initiative focused on dual-use technology development and innovation.

 ## Our Mission

-ARC Munich brings together researchers, engineers, and technologists interested in developing cutting-edge solutions that serve both civilian and defense applications.
+ARC-M brings together researchers, engineers, and technologists interested in developing cutting-edge solutions that serve both civilian and defense applications.
 We believe in:

 - **Open Collaboration**: Building technology in the open, with the community
 - **Practical Impact**: Focusing on projects that can make a real difference